Introduction

 - Discomfort or sensitivity around the gum line

 It is important to understand that gum disease can sometimes develop with minimal noticeable symptoms, particularly in the early stages.
-This is one reason why regular dental check-ups and hygiene appointments are valuable — they allow a dental professional to identify changes in gum health that may not be obvious at home.
+This is one reason why regular dental check-ups and hygiene appointments are valuable — they allow a dental professional to identify changes in gum health that may not be obvious to you at home.

 When Professional Dental Assessment May Be Needed

-There are certain situations where seeking a professional dental evaluation is particularly advisable.
-These include gums that bleed regularly, swelling or tenderness that does not resolve, a persistent unpleasant taste, loose teeth, or any changes to your gums or oral health that concern you.
-If you also have a pre-existing heart condition, it is especially important to maintain regular dental assessments and keep your dental team informed about your full medical history.
+If you also have a pre-existing heart condition or have been advised about your cardiovascular risk, it is especially important to maintain regular dental assessments and keep your dental team informed about your full medical history.

 Prevention and Oral Health Advice